TalaikisInc/frontend-next/README.md

 ## Get it

 API Next + Frontend Next is a boilerplate for custom products.
-If you want to get them please contact me via [form](https://www.talaikis.com/).
+If you want to discuss the system, please contact me via [form](https://www.talaikis.com/).

 ## Licence